-As Randall loaded up and sent the ball flying into the air, Kentucky fans — thinking their SEC squad had just upset the 16th-ranked team in the country — began to storm Commonwealth Stadium.
+As Randall loaded up and sent the ball flying into the air, Kentucky fans ? thinking their Southeastern Conference squad had just upset the 16th-ranked team in the country ? began to storm Commonwealth Stadium.
 Into a sea of blue and white jerseys the ball fell, deflected, and landed into the arms of LSU wide receiver Devery Henderson around the 15-yard line.

 The tiny window appeared, and Henderson escaped a shoestring tackle to reach the end zone for the game-winning touchdown pass.